|

 lawyer who may help you for free or for a reduced fee.

-How are people legally permitted
+3. How are people legally permitted to practice law in Connecticut?

-Practice of Law in Connecticut:
+Legal Practice of Law in Connecticut:

-law in Connecticut.
+The Superior Court regulates the practice of law in Connecticut.
 There are three ways to

 practice law legally in Connecticut.
-(They are more fully described in
+(They are more fully described in the Connecticut Practice Book Sections 8 and following.)

-- 1. Bar Admission;
+- Bar Admission;

-to practice law in another state (Pro Hac Vice); and,
+- CT recognition of attorney licensed to practice law in another state (Pro Hac Vice); and,

-- 3. Law student certification.
+- Law student certification.

-What are the rules of professional conduct?:
+5. What are the rules of professional conduct?

 View

-The Rules of Professional Conduct - (PDF).
+The Rules of Professional Conduct - PDF.

-Back to Top
+Top

-How do I complain about a lawyer?
+6. How do I complain about a lawyer?

-and try to resolve your complaint.
+- First, talk to your lawyer and try to resolve your complaint.
 You may also want to talk to one

 of the other partners in the law firm.

-fees, you may want to use the Arbitration of Legal Fee Disputes
+- If your complaint is about fees, you may want to use the Arbitration of Legal Fee Disputes

 process set up by the Connecticut Bar Association.
 To receive a copy